PhilippeSigaud/D-templates-tutorial/README.md

 This project is about a wonderful part of the [D programming language](www.dlang.org "D Website"): templates.
 It contains a (not-so) small LaTeX document on templates aiming to be a kind of tutorial.

-* The master document is `dtemplates.tex` and calls the other subfiles:
+The master document is `dtemplates.tex` and calls the other subfiles:

 * `dtemplates_basics.tex` is about templates syntax, basic building blocks (`static if`, eponymous trick) and function, struct and class templates.
-* `dtemplates_advanced.tex` is about more advanced ideas, like constraints, tuples and other metaprogramming constructs interacting with templates: traits, compile-time function evaluation (CTFE) and string mixins.
+* `dtemplates_advanced.tex` is about more advanced ideas, like constraints, tuples or operator overloading
+* `dtemplates_around.tex` deals with other metaprogramming constructs interacting with templates: traits, compile-time function evaluation (CTFE) and string mixins.
 * `dtemplates_examples.tex` presents some more detailed examples of what can be bone with D templates.
 * `dtemplates_appendix.tex` gives some explanation on the `is` expression.